 - The applicant has a current and valid employment authorization document issued by U.S. Citizenship and Immigration Services (USCIS).

 Illinois House Bill (H.B.)
 3751 passed by the state legislature on May 19, 2023.
 This bill amends the Illinois Municipal Code by allowing individuals who are legally authorized to work in the United States, under federal law, including DACA recipients, the opportunity to apply for city or county law enforcement jobs including police officer.
 The individual must meet all educational, training, and professional requirements other than citizenship.
-If the Governor of Illinois JB Pritzker signs the bill, it will become effective January 1, 2024.
+Governor JB Pritzker signed the bill on July 28, 2023, and it will become effective immediately.

 DACA recipients in Illinois are also allowed to obtain a driver license or state identification card.